Saturday, May 21, 2016

 In 1974, a government attorney named Bradford Snell testified before the Senate Judiciary Committee that General Motors was in a plot to dismantle streetcars in order to build more vehicles and freeways.
 GM backed a company called National City Lines that bought and dismantled the streetcars.

-Nowadays, NYC and its boroughs merely have faded remnants of former far-reaching streetcar lines.
+Nowadays, NYC and its boroughs merely own faded remnants of their streetcar routes.

 It's almost as if a ghostly clang might arise, as a tram glides around a corner.

-Other parts of America, as well as nations around the world, continue to maintain and enjoy their Light Rail systems:
+Other parts of the world continue to maintain and enjoy their Light Rail systems:

 Amsterdam, the Netherlands